-This paper analysis the book One Day of Life by Manlio Argueta.
-I showcase that the social hierarchy present in El Salvador allowed those in power to create oppression and commit human rights violations against the people.
-The government used many tactics, such as violence, religion, and fear as a way to stop people from revolting.
+This paper analysis of the book One Day of Life by Manlio Argueta showcases the social hierarchy present in El Salvador and allows those in power to create oppression and commit human rights violations against the people.
+The government used many tactics, such as violence, religion and fear, as a way to stop people from revolting.
 These tactics were used as a way to force civilians to conform and accept the lower position in hierarchy that they were given.I will explore the negative role the United States played in assisting the government of El Salvador during the Civil War.
 The U.S. enabled the government to commit horrific war crimes and human rights violations against its civilians.
-A close look at many details in One Day of Life reveals how there is a social hierarchy and imbalance of power, which in turn impacts the problems people face in El Salvador; consequently, leading to the oppression that took place during the Civil War.
+A close look at many details in, One Day of Life, reveals how there is a social hierarchy and an imbalance of power, which in turn impacts the problems people face in El Salvador; consequently, leading to the oppression that took place during the Civil War.

 People alone cannot shape their lives nor have total control of it.
 The novel One Day of Life by Manlio Argueta showcases the negative effects the Civil War had on the community of El Salvador.
 It follows the life of Lupe and her family, who live in poverty and are struggling daily to survive.
 The population of El Salvador faces exploitation, horrific brutality, and oppression.
 The social imbalance between the people of El Salvador causes problems to arise as the population wants to fight for their rights.
 A close look at many details in One Day of Life reveals how there is a social hierarchy and imbalance of power, which in turn impacts the problems people face in El Salvador; consequently, leading to the oppression that took place during the Civil War.